-VLAN Settings (Virtual Local Area Network).
+VLAN Settings (Virtual Local Area Network)

 In this section, you can specify whether to allow devices residing on different segments of a LAN to appear in the same segment or, conversely, to allow devices on the same switch to behave as through they belong to a different LAN.

-/LAN Setting ommunicate with each other as if /LAN, allows devices on different physical LAN segments to they were on the same physical network.
+ommunicate with each other as it nember of a VLAN network by en VLAN, allows devices on different physical LAN segments to f they were on the same physical network.
 This device can be a abling the option and specifying a VLAN ID below.
-However, do not sure your clients also support VLAN.
+However, do not enable this option unless you are o access this device, and you ma sure your clients also support VLAN.
 Otherwise, you will not be able y have to return it to your vendor to restore access.

-If you wish to use the ReadyNAS Pro Business Edition in a VLAN environment, select the Enable VLAN support check box, and enter a numeric VLAN ID.
-You need to reboot the ReadyNAS Pro Business Edition for the VLAN function to take effect.
+If you wish to use the ReadyNAS NVX Business Edition in a VLAN environment, select the Enable VLAN support check box, and enter a numeric VLAN ID.
+You need to reboot the ReadyNAS NVX Business Edition for the VLAN function to take effect.